 “Are you married?”
 “Are you pregnant?”
-Umm … are you allowed to ask me that?
+Umm … are they allowed to ask that?

 The short answer is: No.

 Coming from mortgage lenders, real estate agents, and other professionals in the housing industry, these types of questions, even if they seem well-intentioned, are illegal under the Fair Housing Act.

 Passed by Congress in 1968, the Fair Housing Act is a national law that serves to prevent discriminatory practices in housing and homeownership.